 | 19:30 | Final bistro dinner + wine |

-Budget tracking — automatic euro conversion
+Budget tracking — automatic currency conversion

 Throughout the trip, snap a photo of every receipt — café, restaurant, museum, metro top-up — and Tripop logs it with euro (€) → home-currency auto-conversion.
 Daily and category totals appear in real time.
 Honeymoon or family trip?
 Combine expenses across travel companions in the same itinerary.